lorin/booknotes/Drift-Into-Failure.md

-complexity, drift, failure, broken part, Newton-Descartes, diversity, systems theory, unruly technology, theory, rational, rational choice theory, decrementalism, relationships, high-reliability organizations, normalization of deviance, complexity, efficiency, uncertainty, scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle, cost pressures, multiple competing goals
+complexity, drift, failure, broken part, Newton-Descartes, diversity, systems theory, unruly technology, theory, rational, rational choice theory, decrementalism, relationships, high-reliability organizations, normalization of deviance, complexity, efficiency, uncertainty, resource scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle, cost pressures, multiple competing goals, adaptation

 **Message of the book**: complexity of what society and commerce can give rise to today is not matched by the theories we have that can explain why such things go